Trump's $1 trillion infrastructure promise has an obstacle: His own budget cuts

 Critics of the plan say private companies that build new roads, bridges and runways will just send the bill to taxpayers or drivers paying tolls.
 In short, it would hit the wallets of ordinary Americans.

-"The private sector is not going to build our roads and bridges for free, they expect something in return," says Hunter Blair, a budget analyst a the Economic Policy Institute, a left learning research group.
+"The private sector is not going to build our roads and bridges for free, they expect something in return," says Hunter Blair, a budget analyst a the Economic Policy Institute, a left leaning research group.

 Trump's team plans to change regulations to make it more attractive for companies to invest in public construction projects, but it hasn't said exactly how it will change the rules.